andlo779/concrete/README.md

 ## Description

-Private project.
+Learning project for me to get into the depths of NestJS.
 Application to handle some private domain such as record collection, via REST interface intended to be consumed by a frontend application.
-For simplicity in hosting this application will provide its own authentication.
+For simplicity in hosting (and me learning Security in NestJS and Passport), this application will provide its own authentication.

 ## Installation